json-schema-faker/json-schema-faker/docs/USAGE.md

 - **format(name)** &mdash; Returns that format generator (undefined if not exists)
 - **format(name, callback)** &mdash; Register a custom format by name/callback

+> If you provide `null` as callback the format will be unregistered, the same if you pass `null` as the name: all added formats will be unregistered too.

 Callback:

 - **schema** (object) &mdash; The schema for input